Take Your Car Camping Game to the Next Level

 We suggest you cook your bacon ahead of time and throw it in the pan to warm up after you’ve cooked the eggs.

 Speaking of eggs, if you plan to scramble them, give yourself a huge break (so to speak) and crack them all ahead of time at home.
 Transport them securely in a quart jar and you’ve saved yourself the hassle and cooler space of traveling with fragile eggs.
 Just pierce the yolks ahead of time and you can shake the bottle really well to make sure they’re scrambled.
-There are a lot of other common camp foods you can also prep ahead of time, like pasta.

-A Couple Food Favorites
+Simple Food Favorites

 To sum it up, it’s easy to meal prep and can make a big difference.
 Less work at the campsite means more time for relaxing, hiking, exploring, canoeing or whatever it is that brings you and yours into the wilderness.